Adam-Al-Rahman/Digital_Garden/plants/Essay_On_Learning_New_Skill.md

 - Conda : Anaconda's package manager.
 - Python : As programming language.
 - Pip : Python's package manager.
-- Vim binding : Keyboard commands that do specific things in the editor.
+- Vim binding : <a href="https://www.vim.org/" target="_blank">Vim Editor</a> keyboard commands that do specific things in the editor.

+<a href="https://code.visualstudio.com/docs/datascience/jupyter-notebooks" target="_blank"> Jupyter Notebook in VScode</a>.